thalassemia/qnet/README.md

 Uses a mix of [ENCODE](https://www.encodeproject.org/data-standards/terms/) and [Cistrome](http://cistrome.org/db/#/about) ChIP-Seq quality guidelines to filter and rank the quality of all bed files in a new directory with the following structure:
 >`~/goodBeds/{factor}/{rank}.bed`

-Specifically, bed files had to meet the following criteria:
+Specifically, bed files have to meet the following criteria:
 >`fastQC>=25 && UniquelyMappedRatio>=0.5 && PBC>=0.5 && PeaksUnionDHSRatio>=0.7`

 The passing files were then sorted first by descending `FRiP` then by descending `PeaksFoldChangeAbove10` before being assigned their final ranks.